mozilla/fxa/packages/fxa-auth-server/docs/api.md

   Can not change primary email to an unverified email
 * `code: 400, errno: 148`:
   Can not change primary email to an email that does not belong to this account
+* `code: 400, errno: 149`:
+  This email can not currently be used to login
 * `code: 503, errno: 201`:
   Service unavailable
 * `code: 503, errno: 202`: